prebid/Prebid.js/dev-docs/bidder-adapter-1.md

 **Prebid 1.0:** There aren't any differences in video except that there was formerly a separate document describing how to build a video adapter.
 That information has been moved here.

-There are a few differences for adapters supporting video auctions.
-Here are the steps to ensure that an adapter properly supports video:
+Follow the steps in this section to ensure that your adapter properly supports video.

-**Step 1: Register the adapter as supporting video**
+### Step 1: Register the adapter as supporting video

 Add the `supportedMediaTypes` argument to the spec object, and make sure `video` is in the list: